 All of OTB’s algorithms are accessible from Monteverdi, QGIS, Python, the command line or C++.
 Monteverdi is an easy to use visualization tool with an emphasis on hardware accelerated rendering for high resolution imagery (optical and SAR).
 With it, end-users can visualize huge raw imagery products and access all of the applications in the toolbox.
-From resource limited laptops to high performance MPI clusters, OTB is available on Windows, Linux and Mac.
+From resource limited laptops to high performance MPI clusters, OTB is available on Linux, macOS and Windows.
 It is community driven, extensible and heavily documented.
 Orfeo ToolBox is not a black box!

 - For a few builds more- The OTB team is currently working on a new Continuous Integration system.
 It will provide a better feedback to OTB contributors and developers, similar to what is proposed by the Github / Travis-CI combo.
 The current testing platform used by OTB is made of CTest scripts that run on half a dozen servers.
 It is […]

 - The road to OTB 7- The lastest OTB release, version 6.6.1, was released more than six months ago!
 We usually aim for a release every 3 months, so what happened?
 Let’s take a look.
 OTB is a large project with many components, modules and dependencies.
 After more than 10 years of development, we have accumulated a lot of technical debt: […]